For me, to use the word ‘queer’ is a liberation, it was a word that frightened me, but no longer.– Derek Jarman.

-This is an example of the kind of violence he felt and expressed.
+This is an illustration of the type of violence he perceived and expressed.

-The Critics is one of his most celebrated works of art, known for its impressionist style that has managed to capture the softness and translucency of the skin.
+One of his most renowned pieces of art, The Critics, is renowned for its impressionist aesthetic and ability to capture the softness and translucency of skin.

 The underlying erotic nature of this painting is not hard to notice.